Ruby on Rails: Level II

 Who Teaches This Course?

-Mike helped build one of the first production Rails apps way back in 2005, lead the initial development of the Pragmatic Bookshelf site, and continues to develop the Rails apps that power our online training business.
-He's also the author of Advanced Rails Recipes and co-author of Agile Web Development with Rails.
+Mike has over 20 years of software development experience.
+He helped build one of the first production Rails apps way back in 2005, lead the initial development of the Pragmatic Bookshelf site, and continues to develop the Rails apps that power our online training business.
+He's also the author of Advanced Rails Recipes, co-author of Agile Web Development with Rails, and author of Pragmatic Project Automation.